-ACTIONS Short Term Medium Term Longer Term 1.1 Review and update the Housing and Settlement Strategy as appropriate to reflect updated conditions, policy or available science affecting coastal settlements х 1.2 Where state coastal planning policy is being considered for change, advocate for change that more directly communicates coastal hazard and climate change risk though new planning scheme zone or overlay controls that more directly identify, address and promote the risk. Х 1.3 Remove all coastal township greenfield residential growth areas from the planning scheme framework plan maps, and retain the township boundaries consistent with the current application of each township's urban land zoning.
-X 1.4 Explore the strategic justification for Council to restrict or discourage the development of more than one dwelling per lot and the subdivision of land which increases dwelling development potential X 1.5 Support existing State Planning Policy in a commitment to retain coastal townships to within their existing urban zoned boundaries. Х 1.6 Add a statement in Council's local planning policy under clause 13.01 that clarifies a position on the coastal towns that are identified as being at risk from coastal hazards.
-This will set out Council's position on settlements that are at risk. Х
+ACTIONS Short Term Medium Term Longer Term 1.1 Review and update the Housing and Settlement Strategy as appropriate to reflect updated conditions, policy or available science affecting coastal settlements х 1.2 Where state coastal planning policy is being considered for change, advocate for change that more directly communicates coastal hazard and climate change risk though new planning scheme zone or overlay controls that more directly identify, address and promote the risk. х 1.3 Remove all coastal township greenfield residential growth areas from the planning scheme framework plan maps, and retain the township boundaries consistent with the current application of each township's urban land zoning. Х 1.4 Explore the strategic justification for Council to restrict or discourage the development of more than one dwelling per lot and the subdivision of land which increases dwelling development potential Х 1.5 Support existing State Planning Policy in a commitment to retain coastal townships to within their existing urban zoned boundaries. Х